On Sep, 30 2022

 However, one of the best ways to unite a contact center through mobile devices is by deploying a workforce management (WFM) app throughout your entire agent and supervisor teams.
-Below is a breakdown of the benefits of a mobile WFM app for these two groups of employees.
+Below is a breakdown of the benefits of a mobile WFM app for these two contact center roles.

 - Get instant schedule notifications – Did a shift change but someone forgot to let the agents involved know?
 With a mobile WFM app every agent will be able to determine right away when their schedule changes.
 Automating communication around scheduling helps to save time and improve morale.

 - Receive opt-in opportunities – Agents can utilize a WFM app to pick up shifts based on their unique skills.
 If a contact center needs to staff up quickly due to a spike in call volume, a WFM analyst can quickly load a plan to send a mobile notification to all relevant agents that a shift is available.
 The agent can then accept or decline the shift opportunity and their response will be relayed in real-time to the WFM software solution.

 - Check-in late without a phone call – When an agent has a flat tire, the last thing they want to do is call around and try to track down their supervisor.
 A mobile WFM app provides functionality to let agents notify the team that they are running late in just a few taps.
 Best of all, the check-in will be automatically logged into the WFM software for everyone involved in the scheduling process to see.

 - Read contact center memos and news – Is the office closing early this week because bad weather is expected?
 Agents can always stay in the know with a WFM app by reading about the latest memos and news at any time.
 No more worrying about being included in group text messages with important information.